teuton-software/asker/docs/inputs/problems.md

     %step X = 5
 ```

-In this example, the student is given the task of solving a first degree equation and then the steps necessary to solve the equation are reflected.
+In this example, this problem requires solving a first degree equation with their steps.

-You have to think that we are looking for a way to create questions about problems that Moodle can later correct automatically, so we cannot ask open questions.
+We have to think that we are looking for a way to create questions about problems that Moodle can later correct automatically, so we cannot ask open questions.
 The questions about the problem have to be closed so that the correct answer is a certain one.

-The student is presentedthe problem with its resolution sequence and must understand it and answer if it is correct or not, or complete a step, or identify an error in the steps, etc.
+The student is presented the problem with its resolution sequence and must understand it and answer if it is correct or not, or complete a step, or identify an error in the steps, etc.

 ## 4. Mixing steps and answers